booboo-at-gluga-de/TLS4Developers_Workshop/exercises/B3/README.md

    * You always get the current state of revocation.
 (Almost no delay between revocation of the certificate and the time the server no longer accepts it.)
    * One additional network connection (between server and OCSP handler) during each TLS handshake.
 (This take a little extra time.)
-   * You rely on the availability of the OCSP handler: If the OCSP handler is unavailable, clients are unable to request anything from your webserver because every TLS handshake will be unsuccessful.
+   * You rely on the availability of the OCSP handler: If the OCSP handler (operated by the CA) is unavailable, clients are unable to request anything from your webserver because every TLS handshake will be unsuccessful.
+   * Maybe privacy concerns: The CA could - by analyzing the access logs of the OCSP handler - track the usage of every certificate because they get one request within every TLS handshake.
+(IP address, timestamp, ...)

 #### PROs and CONs of CRLs

-   * tbd
+   * More efficient and faster: You download the CRL once and evaluate multiple certificates against it.
+During the TLS handshake you need to read a local file only.
+   * You need to care yourself for a job regularly downloading the current version of the CRL.
+   * Longer time between certificate revocation and the point in time you no longer accept it - depending on how often you refresh the local copy of the CRL.

 #### If You Decide to Use OCSP

-   * tbd
+   * Edit your Apache's `exercise-B2.conf` file and inside the `VirtualHost` section add:
+     ```Bash
+     SSLOCSPEnable on
+     ```

+   * And until you have everything working you might want to add
+     ```Bash
      LogLevel debug
-    SSLOCSPEnable on
+     ```
+     to make sure you can see what's going on (in Apache's error log)

+   * The OCSP handler used above (Let's Encypt) does not provide Nonces.
+In the listing above please note the line:
+     ```Bash
+     WARNING: no nonce in response
+     ```
+     If your CA's OCSP handler also does not provide Nonces please additionally put
+     ```Bash
      SSLOCSPUseRequestNonce off
+     ```
+     into your Apache's `exercise-B2.conf` file.

+   * And if your CA's OCSP responder does omit the chain certificate in its reponse you additionally need to configure `SSLOCSPResponderCertificateFile` to point to the intermediate certificate of your client certificate.
+Something like:
+     ```Bash
-    SSLOCSPResponderCertificateFile /etc/letsencrypt/live/exercise.jumpingcrab.com/chain.pem
+     SSLOCSPResponderCertificateFile /home/vagrant/clientcrt/chain1.pem
+     ```

+   * Reload your Apache now:
+      * in CentOS / RedHat Enterprise setups this is
+        ```Bash
+        ~# sudo systemctl reload httpd
+        ```
+      * and in Debian / Ubuntu / Mint you do something like
+        ```Bash
+        ~# sudo systemctl reload apache2
+        ```

+   * And test again:
+     ```Bash
+     ~# curl --cert ~/clientcrt/fullchain1.pem --key ~/clientcrt/privkey1.pem https://exercise.jumpingcrab.com:22443/index.html
+     This content is only displayed if you authenticate successfully by a client certificate!
+     (you connected to webspace of exercise B.2)
+     ```

+   * If the test fails you find information on what went wrong in your Apache's error log file (because you switched the loglevel to debug).

 #### If You Decide to Use CRL